shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 ## Phase 8 — HSM Data-Plane RBAC and Key Creation

 > **First-timer note:** Managed HSM uses its **own local RBAC** at three scopes (HSM-wide `/`, all keys `/keys`, individual key `/keys/{name}`).
 This is **separate from Azure RBAC** — a user who is `Owner` of the Azure subscription has **no** ability to use keys until you also grant them an HSM-local role here.
 Likewise, removing someone from Azure RBAC does **not** revoke their HSM-local grants; that has to be done explicitly with `az keyvault role assignment delete`.

+> **DR-side RBAC: nothing to reconfigure after failover.** All HSM-local role assignments, custom role definitions, and keys are protected by the Security Domain and are **replicated to the DR pool automatically** — the same way key material is.
+Granting a workload identity `Managed HSM Crypto User` on `/keys/cmk-app-prod` here grants it that role on **both** the Primary and DR pools.
+After a regional failover the only thing that needs to change at the workload is **connectivity** (DNS resolves to the DR PE, or Traffic Manager flips the public FQDN); identity, role, and key material are already in place on DR. Allow up to ~6 minutes after any control-plane change for the role assignment to converge to DR (see §6.4).

 ### 8.1 Assign administrator role
 The officers from Phase 4 already have `Managed HSM Administrator`.
 Add the admin group: